Winter canola planting considerations

 - No-till producers should ensure that drills and planters are properly set and consider using a setup that creates a more disturbed seed row.
 Using a high-disturbance opener (such as a coulter, residue manager, or hoe-type opener) in no-till can improve winter survival and result in yields comparable to those obtained in tilled fields.

 - If using tillage, perform the most aggressive tillage as early as possible, with each succeeding tillage operation being shallower than the last.
 Incorporate fertilizer and herbicide with the last tillage operation.
 Some producers perform one aggressive tillage operation as early as possible and then control newly emerged weeds chemically.
-Planting into this “stale” seedbed works quite well.
+Planting into this “stale” seedbed will help ensure adequate moisture for establishment.

 Seeding Date, Rate, Depth and Row Spacing